stoplightio/spectral/README.md

 Most of the interesting projects are built _with_ Spectral.
 Please consider using Spectral in a project or contribute to an [existing one](#example-implementations).
 If you would like to add your project to our examples, we encourage you to open an [issue](https://github.com/stoplightio/spectral/issues).

 We also love to help and support contributors!
-If you are interesting in contributing to Spectral itself, check out our [contributing docs](CONTRIBUTING.md) to get started.
+If you are interested in contributing to Spectral itself, check out our [contributing docs](CONTRIBUTING.md) to get started.

 ## Helpful Links

-- [JSONPath Online Evaluator](http://jsonpath.com/), helpful to determine what `path` you want
+- [JSONPath Online Evaluator](http://jsonpath.com/), a helpful tool to determine what `path` you want
-- [stoplightio/json](https://github.com/stoplightio/json), library of useful functions for when working with JSON
+- [stoplightio/json](https://github.com/stoplightio/json), a library of useful functions for when working with JSON
-- [stoplightio/yaml]((https://github.com/stoplightio/yaml)), library of useful functions for when working with YAML, including parsing YAML into JSON with a source map that includes JSONPath pointers for every property in the result
+- [stoplightio/yaml]((https://github.com/stoplightio/yaml)), a library of useful functions for when working with YAML, including parsing YAML into JSON with a source map that includes JSONPath pointers for every property in the result

 ## Credits